IPE Best Practices for Audits and Controls

 What Is IPE and How Does It Affect Modern Audits?

-In order to use IPE to test a control, the auditors must have comfort over the completeness and accuracy (sometimes known as C&A) of the evidence they are provided.
-That consists of three core components that characterize good system-generated IPE:
+In order to use IPE documentation as evidence in control testing, the auditors must determine whether the IPA is complete and accurate (sometimes known as C&A).
+This consists of three core components that characterize good system-generated IPE:

 A copy of IPE in its original form should also be retained.
 Supporting documents to explain or evidence the completeness and accuracy of IPE should be sufficiently detailed to allow another auditor to follow the steps used to generate that evidence and come to the same result.